peezlepass/Minesweeper/README.md

 * Emojis for fun.
 * The Queen itself - recursion! for opening empty cells.
 * Deployment - l would literally built a personalised monument to anyone who can deploy, so hell yeah!
 It’s a cool feature I am incredibly proud of.
 It probably took me longer than recursion lol. (https://peezlepass.com/minesweeper)

+## P.S.

+My personal record is 19 seconds for the Beginner difficulty.
+Let me know if you beat it!